-You are nMachine’s founding frontend engineer, building out the core technology at the heart of nMachine: the low-code studio, and the engine that renders nMachines.
+You are one of nMachine’s founding frontend engineers, building out the core technology at the heart of nMachine: the low-code studio, and the engine that renders nMachines.

 You will work on

 - The technical design and implementation of the platform studio web application, which is somewhere between a CAD tool and a drag-and-drop no-code editor.

 - The technical design and implementation of the nMachine rendering engine, which turns nMachine specifications into the platforms users interact with.